virtualstate/focus/README.md

 Sometimes a JSX node may have multiple representations of what it's child state looks like, instead of using `await` with the result of `children`, we can instead use `for await`

+This may be useful where there is some delay in one of the child node's from resolving

 ```typescript jsx
 async function Component() {